abbondcj/scratch/README.md

 You will need to open a new terminal window and CD into the project root folder

 Run the following command in the terminal 'npm start'

+*May need to install react-scripts using 'npm install react-scripts'

 ### Issues
 If you are not rendering a list of cities/courses when searching, check your API keys for errors or unwanted whitespaces and that they have the correct access in the Google Developer Console